6 Best Accounts Receivable Factoring Companies For Small Businesses

 With invoice factoring, you sell your unpaid invoices to a factor.
 You’ll receive an upfront payment of typically 85% to 95% of the invoice total.
 Then, the factor collects payment from your customers.
 Once the customers pay, the factor remits the remaining funds to you — minus any fees charged for the service.

 The fees you’ll pay will depend on the factor you select.
-Most factors have a set daily or weekly factoring fee that is charged until customers pay their invoices.
-On average, you should expect to pay between 1% and 6% per month.
+Most factors have a set daily or weekly factoring fee that gets charged until customers pay their invoices.
+On average, you should expect to pay between 1% and 6% of the invoice value per month.

 Let’s look at an example to make invoice factoring easier to understand.

 - You sell an invoice worth $20,000 to a factor.

 - The factor pays 90% of the invoice value immediately — $18,000 goes directly to you.